andreagagna/cinema-monitor/docs/decisions.md

 ## 6. Documentation & Didactic Tone
 - **Why**: Multiple contributors (possibly AI agents) will touch the project.
 Documentation should quietly teach newcomers how components interact and why they exist.
 - **How**: The `/docs` folder hosts `architecture.md` (flow + module map) and this decisions log, complementing `README.md`.
 Any new subsystem should update these docs in the same PR to keep them trustworthy.

+## 7. Structured Logging & Diagnostics
+- **Why**: Operators need persistent, machine-readable logs to diagnose CAPTCHA spikes, notifier failures, or scheduling gaps.
+Plain stdout logs are hard to aggregate.
+- **How**: Adopt Python’s logging with a JSON/structured formatter and rotating file handler (e.g., `logs/cinema-monitor.log`).
+Each entry should capture `timestamp`, `event`, `screening_date`, `order_url`, `party_size`, `attempt`, and error context.
+Until implemented, the docs and improvements log track the plan so future PRs can wire it in consistently.

+## 8. Pluggable Notifier Strategy
+- **Why**: Different deployments require different alert transports (Telegram for individuals, Slack/email for teams).
+Hardcoding Telegram would limit adoption.
+- **How**: `Notifier` exposes async/sync send methods and accepts a fallback handler. `MonitorScheduler` depends on the interface rather than the Telegram implementation, enabling drop-in replacements.
+New notifiers must follow the same signature and provide fallbacks so failure modes remain predictable.

+## 9. Documentation Landing & Navigation
+- **Why**: As docs expanded (overview, quickstart, tutorials, how-tos, reference), contributors needed a map to avoid duplicating content or missing guides.
+- **How**: `docs/index.md` serves as the landing page, describing when to use each doc.
+README links into the structure, and every new doc must be referenced there or in the index to keep navigation coherent.